rwynn/monstache-site/src/config.md

 processes in a cluster will sync changes.
 The other processes will be in a paused state.
 If the process which is syncing changes goes down for some reason one of the processes in paused state will take control and start syncing.
 See the section [high availability](/advanced#high-availability) for more information.

-## filter
+## mapping

 [] array of TOML table (default nil)

-When filter is given monstache will pass the mongodb document from an insert or update operation into the filter function immediately after it is read from the oplog.
-Return true from the function to continue processing the document or false to completely ignore the document.
-See the section [Middleware](/advanced#middleware) for more information.
+When mapping is given monstache will be directed to override the default index and type assigned to documents in Elasticsearch.
+See the section [Index Mapping](/advanced#index-mapping) for more information.

 !!! note ""